Peakboard/peakboard.github.io/content/_dataflows/en-joining-data.md

   - /dataflows/40-en-joining-data.html
 ---

-When it comes to [manipulating columns], we've already shown you how to [add a new column](/dataflows/en-changing-data-content.html) and fill it by [Look Up](https://help.peakboard.com/dataflows/en-adding-deleting-changing-columns.html#:~:text=Add%20Lookup%20Column%20-%20Add%20a%20new%20column%20with%20references%20to%20another%20data%20source).
+When it comes to [manipulating columns](/dataflows/en-changing-data-content.html), we've already shown you how to [add a new column](/dataflows/en-changing-data-content.html) and fill it by [Look Up](https://help.peakboard.com/dataflows/en-adding-deleting-changing-columns.html#:~:text=Add%20Lookup%20Column%20-%20Add%20a%20new%20column%20with%20references%20to%20another%20data%20source).
 However, to link two or even more table-like datasets together, we recommend using joins - a technique you may be familiar with from relational databases, such as [SQL](/data_sources/en-ms-sql-server.html) or [Oracle](/data_sources/en-oracle.html).
 First, start by [creating a dataflow](https://help.peakboard.com/dataflows/en-getting-started.html#:~:text=expected%20result%20appears.-,Create%20a%20new%20dataflow,-Click%20on%20%5B%E2%80%A6%5D%20next).
 Then click on [add step] in the dataflow and select [join].